Skip to content

 Solution: Banish Ghost Meetings and Understand Utilization with Meeting Management Tools

-Gartner estimates that each employee wastes nearly 30 hours every year just searching for an appropriate meeting space.
-And as we’ve just learned, it’s unlikely that they’re having trouble because there’s actually nowhere to meet.
+Gartner estimates that employees waste nearly 30 hours every year just searching for an appropriate meeting space.
+And as we’ve just learned, they’re unlikely to have trouble because there’s nowhere to meet.
 Rather, they’re spinning their wheels because you just don’t have a good meeting management system in place to help them find and secure fitting spaces—and help you gather analytics on how those spaces are being utilized so you can make them more useful and less empty.

 Investing in modern meeting management tools can be a game-changer.
-These tools not only simplify the booking process but also provide valuable insights into space utilization.
-You can track which rooms are frequently used, when they are in high demand, and optimize their availability accordingly.
-Plus, with user-friendly interfaces and mobile apps, your employees can effortlessly reserve meeting spaces that suit their needs, eliminating the frustration of endless searches - banishing ghost meetings for good!
+These tools simplify the booking process and provide valuable insights into space utilization.
+You can track which rooms are frequently used and when they are in high demand and optimize their availability accordingly.
+Plus, with user-friendly interfaces and mobile apps, your employees can effortlessly reserve meeting spaces that suit their needs, eliminating the frustration of endless searches—banishing ghost meetings for good!

 Reason 2: Meetings Are Happening More Often—And Less How You Expect Them To